Mahanth-Maha/indicwiki_birds/README.md

 ### data

 > Github folder Link: https://github.com/indicwiki-iiit/Birds/tree/main/curDir/data
 - This folder contains various datasets (final and intermediate), and the implementations as to how they were obtained.
-The python scripts in this folder are described as follows:
+Different formats of the dataset are present as follows (like csv, excel etc):
 	- _<File>_ 		→ <Description>.
 	- _<File>_ 		→ <Description>.
 	- _<File>_ 		→ <Description>.